Genny Orr, Product Marketing Manager

 GO: What are some of the insights that have come out of the parent focus groups?

 VPR: Our focus groups have reinforced the importance of usability and access in every aspect of the Finder design.
 That means spending a lot of time looking at the readability of our website and being thoughtful about different language backgrounds and levels of familiarity with technology.
-We partner with cities like Camden and Oakland that have very diverse populations.
+We partner with cities like Camden, Oakland, and Denver that have very diverse populations.
 We can’t assume that all of our families speak English or feel comfortable using websites, so we spend a lot of time on design and make updates every year as we learn more.
 For example, we used to use an “X” icon to close out of a window.
 Now we write out the word “close” instead since some users weren’t familiar with the “X” and got stuck.

 GO: What data do you look at to assess the impact that a School Finder is having?